Faculty ProfilesDavid Schopfer, MD

 415-221-4810 ext.
 24266

-My long-term goal is to develop, implement, and disseminate cost-effective strategies to improve delivery of high quality cardiovascular care.
-In particular, I have recognized the importance of physical activity as a mechanism to reduce morbidity and mortality for patients with ischemic heart disease and heart failure.
-My current focus is on the utilization of cardiac rehabilitation services which is inadequate at this time and determine how to increase access to and participation in cardiac rehabilitation.
+Dr. Schopfer is a cardiologist and health services researcher at the San Francisco VA Healthcare System whose long-term goal is to develop, implement, and disseminate cost-effective strategies to improve delivery of high quality cardiovascular care.
+In particular, he recognizes the importance of physical activity as a mechanism to reduce morbidity and mortality for patients with both ischemic heart disease and heart failure.
+His current work is focused on the utilization of cardiac rehabilitation services, which is inadequate at this time, and determining how to increase access to and participation in cardiac rehabilitation utilizing new methods of delivery including telemedicine and mobile technologies.

 Education and Training